mohamedmedhat5/Garbage-Classify/README.md

 - `evaluate.py`: Script for generating classification reports and the confusion matrix.
 - `api.py`: The FastAPI backend server handling model loading and inference requests.
 - `index.html`: The user interface for the dashboard.
-- `run_app.bat`: Windows batch script to launch the application.

 ## Installation